coffee-clang/cup-components/docs/TESTING.md

 - isolated package-owned Python search paths on Windows;
 - Clang resource-directory ownership;
 - target creation, breakpoint and symbol lookup behavior;
-- process launch whenever `features.process_launch=true`; an environment restriction is an evidence failure rather than a package PASS;
+- process launch whenever `features.process_launch=true`; an environment restriction is a test failure rather than a package PASS;
 - a real `lldb-dap` protocol session when DAP is declared; protocol waits are deadline-bounded and treat EOF/closed transport as termination instead of spinning until the deadline;
 - on Linux and Windows, a real packaged `lldb-server platform` session when remote debugging is declared, with native remote launch, breakpoint/expression and bounded cleanup;
 - on macOS, the declared system `debugserver` prerequisite is exercised by real local process launch/DAP rather than by a separate filesystem lookup proxy, while remote debugging remains undeclared;
-- POSIX relocation with previous roots unavailable; the final path contains real spaces and repeats the local process-launch oracle after relocation.
+- POSIX relocation with previous roots unavailable; the final path contains real spaces and repeats the local process-launch check after relocation.

 clangd checks the language-server entry, matching package-owned Clang resource headers, compile-command consumption and a real bounded LSP initialize/document-symbol/shutdown session.
 The source consumes a representative builtin header (`stddef.h`), the LSP test requires a valid compilation database to be loaded and rejects fallback parsing, and the full behavior is repeated after relocation. `clangd-indexer` is deliberately absent; background indexing is not a separate CUP capability claim.